Dawn's Togekiss looks to be one of these too, which is Lampshaded when she looks after Piplup as if it were, well, a little chick.

 Canonically, Karan S'jet of Homeworld is the Team Mom of the entire Hiigaran race.
 It IS canonical that everyone likes her because she's sincere and compassionate.
 Not to mention that she's currently piloting a Progenitor battleship which could singlehandedly annihilate the entire galaxy.
 You do NOT want to antagonize the Hiigarans - Makaan learned that the hard way.

-Also to a mage protagonist.
-The Circle of Mages takes The Corps Is Mother approach, and if the player chooses, the relationship between Wynne and the Grey Warden can take a distinct mother/child relationship, with Wynne will lampshade.
+This is particularly true of a mage protagonist.
+The Circle of Mages takes The Corps Is Mother approach, and if the player chooses, the relationship between Wynne and the Grey Warden can develop a distinct mother/child aspect, which Wynne will lampshade.

-Varric of Dragon Age II.
-The man is downright nurturing towards Merrill, and he takes care of Anders after he starts on his downward spiral.
+Varric of Dragon Age II is downright nurturing towards Merrill and, to a somewhat lesser extent, Bethany; he also takes care of Anders after he starts on his downward spiral.
 Aveline meanwhile is more of the Team Dad.

 Doctor Chakwas of Mass Effect serves this role to the characters as the Med Bay officer.